Ready to enhance your tax career? Learn how to become an Enrolled Agent (EA) to expand your job opportunities and help clients resolve tax issues.

 Continuing education (CE) requirements

-Enrolled Agent CE is about more than meeting requirements, though.
+But Enrolled Agent CE is about more than just meeting requirements.
 The right courses can help you build new skills and stay aware of changes and updates to tax codes and laws!

 PTIN renewal